 Then you’ll stop at the other destinations mentioned on your itinerary, for a full day of ancient Greek discovery.
 Lunch is enjoyed in a local restaurant along the way, and you’ll be returned to your hotel in time for dinner.

 Small group guided day trips to Mycenae and Epidaurus are a great way to explore this famous historical site.
 Prices are competitive, and you’ll be traveling with like-minded explorers.
+Hotel transfers are usually included, and travel will be by air-conditioned coach.

 Multi-day tours to Mycenae from Athens are for those who like to travel at a slower pace, spending longer at the main sites.
-Accommodation and most meals are included so you can just sit back and enjoy the adventure.
+Accommodation and most meals are included, so you can just sit back and enjoy the adventure.

 This Mycenae trip takes in multiple Peloponnese destinations.
 A highlight is Olympia, the site of the original Olympic Games.
 Back across the Gulf of Corinth, you’ll explore the Delphi ruins and the famous Temple of Apollo.
+Private tours are available too and include visits to the islands of Hydra and Spetses in the Saronic Gulf.

 The 4-day tour follows the itinerary of the 3-day excursion but adds a stop in Meteora to see the mountaintop monasteries.
 This is the perfect trip for first-time visitors wanting to see some classic highlights.
+Alternatively, you could opt for an excursion that also visits Zakynthos in the Ionian Sea.

-Small group guided day tours to Mycenae from Athens with a visit to Epidaurus start at €87.
+Small group guided day tours to Mycenae from Athens with a visit to Epidaurus start at €90.
 Some tours also include stops at Nafplio and the Corinth Canal, as well as lunch.
 Site entrances are usually extra.

-Private Mycenae excursions from Athens cost €150 if you want to include Epidaurus and Nafplio.
-Throw Corinth into the mix and it is €204.
+Prices for private Mycenae excursions from Athens start at around €150 if you want to include Epidaurus and Nafplio.
+Throw Corinth into the mix and it is €200.

-The 2-day tour to Mycenae and Epidaurus is €152 per person.
-A 3-day trip that additionally visits Nafplio, Olympia, and Delphi is priced at €336.
-These tours include accommodation, entrance fees, and most meals.
+For 2-day tours to Mycenae and Epidaurus expect to pay at least €290 per person, while for 3-day trip that additionally visits Nafplio, Olympia, and Delphi is priced at around €350.

-The 4-day adventure starts at €499 and includes Meteora as well as some of the other classic sites.
+The price for 4-day excursions to Mycenae and other destinations on the Peloponnese and mainland Greece starts at €500 and includes Meteora as well as some of the other classic sites.

 The former military town of Mycenae was discovered in the 19th century.
 Following extensive excavations, the mysteries of one of Greece’s most famous archaeological sites have been revealed.
 This is what you’ll discover as you explore: